 Backgrounds & Foregrounds

 For adding specific background or foreground elements to your PDF documents, IronPDF provides the addBackground and addForeground methods.
-These methods enable developers can use the content of one PDF as the background or the foreground of another PDF.
+These methods enable developers to use the content of one PDF as the background or the foreground of another PDF.
 These methods are particularly useful for generating groups of PDFs based on a common design template.

 addBackground(PdfDocument backgroundPdf);